flexn-io/create/docs/docs/tutorials/advanced/navigation.md

 - `index.tv.native.tsx` - defines navigation which is only for Android TV, Fire TV and Apple TV
 - `index.tsx` - defines navigation which would be applied for all platforms which is not mentioned above, but in our app it defined mobile(ios, android) navigation

 There is one exception.
 As you can see there is no specific file for web.
-According to order desribed above `index.tsx` should handle it, but that's not the case.
+According to order described above `index.tsx` should handle it, but that's not the case.
 Since in our template as an web engine we're using [next.js](https://nextjs.org/) we're also have to apply rules which works for next.js.
 More about that [Web navigation](#web-navigation)

 ## Mobile navigation

 First let's start from most common one - mobile.
 Let's create first file at `navigation/index.tsx`.
-For mobile we choosen to have [Drawer navigation](https://reactnavigation.org/docs/drawer-based-navigation).
+For mobile we choose to have [Drawer navigation](https://reactnavigation.org/docs/drawer-based-navigation).
 It has very common use case of ReactNavigation without any specificness.
-We're utilizing multiplce different stacks to achieve following functionality:
+We're utilizing multiple different stacks to achieve following functionality:

-We're putting `Modal` out of our `DrawerNavigator` because regardless in which page we are we would like to be able to render Modal allways on the top independently.
+We're putting `Modal` out of our `DrawerNavigator` because regardless in which page we are we would like to be able to render Modal always on the top independently.
 ```javascript
 import React, { useContext } from 'react';
 import { StatusBar } from 'react-native';